 - Exploited on The Simple Life, where Paris Hilton and Nicole Ritchie go to live and work on a real farm.

-- Parodied on That Mitchell and Webb Look with a recurring sketch featuring a guy under the impression that farming is a super-secret Get Rich Quick Scheme he's sharing with the audience.
+- Parodied on The Mitchell And Webb Situation with a recurring sketch featuring a guy under the impression that farming is a super-secret Get-Rich-Quick Scheme he's sharing with the audience.
 "You know sheep?
 A bit woolly?
 It's WOOL!
-Pull it off, sell it... fuckin' grows back again!
+Pull it offnote , sell it... fuckin' grows back again!
 You CANNOT lose!"

 - Averted in Dick Tracy when killer on the run 88 Keyes hides out by taking a job on a dairy farm.
 The fact that he knows nothing about dairying is obvious and quickly exposes him.
 (Writer Chester Gould owned a dairy farm and knew how technical much of the work is.)